tytydraco/yessleep/out/The_dying_boy.md

 “Amazing,” I said back to him.
 “Sounds like a top notch day.”

 “Then we’ll go swimming later,” he added.

+“Even lovelier,” I said.

+Randy stared at me for a long while.
+As if he was studying me.
+The gaze was so deep and eery that it made the hairs on my arms stand up.

 “You are a good boy, aren’t you?”

-He was still looking right at me.
 I didn’t know how to respond.

 “Let me grab your coffee,” I said with a feigned smile.